 Jean-Marc Bosman was an obscure player for Liege, wanting a transfer to Dunkerque.
 His club refused, but the European Court of Justice ruled that trade was restrained in this way.
 Now players could negotiate free transfers as they chose.
-His story is one of legal change, commercialisation and globalisation.

 LIFE STORIES Latest

 HISTORY CAN BE EXPLORED THROUGH THE LIVES OF INDIVIDUALS

 Browse our collection of stories about football history and inclusion.
 With the history of football being made up of millions of stories, of individuals and communities, of movements and processes, we offer stories that can inspire our cultural conversations today.